Presenting: An updated roundup of how to save with my favorite cash back apps! Here is a list of the specific cash back apps that I use:

 BerryCart focuses on cash back offers for organic, natural, and gluten free products.
 Unlock each offer by completing the required activities, then buy at any store and upload the receipt to redeem.
 You can cash out for PayPal or gift cards.
 BerryCart is available for Android or iOS.

 Once you hit $20 in your Checkout 51 account, you can request payment via check.
 Checkout 51 updates their offers each Thursday, and the app is available for Android or iOS.
-Note: Most Checkout 51 offers stack with manufacturer coupons.
+Note: Many Checkout 51 offers stack with manufacturer coupons.
 Those that do not will specify that in the fine print for the offer.

 The good thing about Fetch Rewards (use referral code NF3TH for 150 bonus points after you redeem your first receipt!) is that you’ll get points back for any product from participating brands at any store.
 You don’t have to worry about whether your store of choice plays along, and you don’t have to worry about whether you’re buying the exact right product.
 Save up your points and redeem for rewards such as Amazon gift cards.